GL-Li/vimwiki/docker_kubernetes.md

 ### concept: protect container subdirectory from bind mounts

-- what happened
+**what happened**
     When we bind mount with `docker run -v /host/dir:/container/dir ...`, the first step is that the `/host/dir` overwrites `/container/dir`.
 Any subdirectories in the latter but not in the former are deleted.

-- protect container subdirectories with annonymous volume
+**protect container subdirectories with annonymous volume**
-    - if the container has subdir_1 under `/container/dir/` but not under `/host/dir/`, we can add a second mount to the docker run
+    - if the container has subdir_1 under `/container/dir/` but not under `/host/dir/`, we can add a second mount in the docker run
         - `docker run -v /host/dir:/container/dir -v /container/dir/subdir_1 --rm ...`
         - The rule is that container's subdirectories has priority over its parent directory over volume mounting.
 In this case subdir_1 is first mounted to an annonymous volume and will not be overwritten by the bind mounts.
         - remember to use `--rm` to delete the annonymous volume after stopping the container
     - alternatively, we can add a line in Dockerfile
         - `VOLUME /container/dir/subdir_1`
         - still need `--rm` in docker run.
+    - The best way is to avoid this situation by restructure the directories and files.

 ## Workflow and SOP ===========================================================